-Saxenda is an injectable weight loss treatment created and distributed by Novo Nordisk.
+Saxenda (or SkinnyJab as it is being coined in the media) is an injectable weight loss treatment created and distributed by Novo Nordisk.
 The Therapeutic Goods Administration (TGA) has sanctioned its use for treating obesity and it’s been available via private doctor’s prescription since December 2015.

 The daily Saxenda injections ease the weight loss process by suppressing the appetite.
 This allows people to reduce